 Dominique Granger owns Majestic on the River, an event venue in South Bend.
 Unlike bars and restaurants, her business wasn’t able to reopen as lockdown restrictions lifted.

 The grant program is a joint project between the city’s Department of Community Investment and the Office of Diversity and Inclusion.
-Mayor James Mueller says it’s important to connect the city government to underrepresented entrepreneurs.
+Mayor James Mueller said it’s important to connect the city government to underrepresented entrepreneurs.

 “We were able to build a database of roughly 600 of our local businesses and entrepreneurs, and so we have a way to keep in touch with them with future programming as well as reaching out to them to see what things might they need that the city could help them succeed,” Mueller said.